Haivision/srt/docs/API/API-socket-options.md

 - **HSv4**: This is set on the sender and enables encryption, if not 0.
 The receiver shall not set it and will agree on the length as defined by the sender.
-Being a sender is defined by the `SRTO_SENDER` socket option set to true, otherwise the party is a receiver.
+Being a sender is defined by the `SRTO_SENDER` socket option set to true; otherwise the party is a receiver.

 - **HSv5**: The "default value" for `PBKEYLEN` is 0, which means that the